mayank1612/namaste-react/README.md

 # Lecture 1

-- React library has core react logic
+- React library has core react logic - which calculate diff
-- React DOM has logic to play with DOM
+- React DOM has logic to play with DOM - createElement, addAttribute, appendChild etc
 - Different library because react is used in mobile, website(react-dom), some react 3d
 - For a library, your app code calls the library code.
 For a framework, your app code is called by the framework.
 - React element is object: Can inject react in any part of website.
 In existing project it can be added in header only